--Advertisement--

 Advertisement

 Indeed PREMIUM TIMES, a newspaper founded by one of the editors at 234 NEXT, Dapo Olorunyomi, has tried to fill the gap left behind by the avant-garde paper.
 Since its launch in 2011, the newspaper has also exposed corruption in public office, spotlighted wrongdoing in corporations and documented several cases of power abuses by the ruling class.
-But Olojede thinks PREMIUM TIMES could wield much more influence and make enough revenue to sustain its journalism if it remains a purely investigative platform:
+But Olojede thinks PREMIUM TIMES could wield much more influence and make enough revenue to sustain its journalism if it remains a purely investigative platform.

 “PREMIUM TIMES has only one real chance of going back to quality and long-term viability.
 And that is to be a pure investigative platform.
 It should have no business doing daily news, quoting everyone from everywhere, ‘he said, she said.’
 Right now they are trying to be too many things to too many people.
 That is not the way to go.
 But again, I am not close enough to the fundamentals to speak definitively about their situation.
-However, from a distance, it seems to me that covering every subject from everywhere is a missed opportunity not to be a purely investigative enterprise.”
+However, from a distance, it seems to me that covering every subject from everywhere is a missed opportunity not to be a purely investigative enterprise,” he said.

 Advertisement

 Olojede, who now splits his time between South Africa and the United States, expresses deep disappointment that Nigeria continues to flounder despite its abundance of human and material resources.
 When discussing his home country, he speaks at length.
-His words are tinged with melancholy, conveying his view that the country remains a challenging environment for a thriving democratic culture and an independent media:
+His words are tinged with melancholy, conveying his view that the country remains a challenging environment for a thriving democratic culture and an independent media.

 “Nigeria is a real shame for our continent.
 A real shame.
 A place of pure predators, and then they claim they are a democracy.
 The claim is a joke.
 If you cannot keep people safe and you cannot create conditions under which they can care for themselves and their families, and they are too poor and wretched that they are always begging you and saluting you out of their wretched poverty, there is no possible democracy in a condition of such extreme suffering, in which people do not have basic security and the capacity to care for their family.
 Democracy cannot exist in such conditions.
-To have a functioning media in that place, you have to rethink your mission.”
+To have a functioning media in that place, you have to rethink your mission,” the seasoned journalist said.

 But Olojede hasn’t completely turned his back on Nigeria.
 In fact, he remains open to contributing to the country’s rebuilding, particularly if invited by his friend, Nasiru el-Rufai.
 In the past, Olojede served as chairman of the board for the Kashim Ibrahim Fellowship during el-Rufai’s tenure as governor of Kaduna state.
 In that capacity, he organised seminars for young leaders in the state government.
 El-Rufai also encouraged him to draft the inaugural address for the late President Umaru Yar’Adua, including the now-famous line in which Yar’Adua acknowledged flaws in the election process.